 Petty cash is available at Rawlings and each branch to cover small expenses required in the conduct of daily business.
 Petty cash reimbursement procedures are addressed in a separate policy.
 Expenses that are not covered as travel or petty cash expenses are reimbursable on a case-by-case basis upon request to an employee's supervisor with proper documentation.
 Reimbursement in these cases is expected to be infrequent, and only upon approval prior to expenditure except in the case of emergency.

 APPROVALS

 Reimbursement claims for expenses require the following approvals:

-In-district Department supervisor

-Out-of-district travel/expenses Department supervisor and Associate or Executive Director
+In-district Out-of-district travel/expenses Other miscellaneous expenses Department supervisor Department supervisor and Associate or Executive Director Department supervisor